Category: Leadership & Management

 Continue reading

-What I’ve Learned About Leadership: There Are Many Ways to Be a Great Leader
+Remember This: There Are a Great Many Ways to Be a Great Leader

-ONE OF THE FIRST things you learn about leadership is that there are a lot of ways to be a leader and demonstrate leadership.
-Years ago I had a boss who tried to tell me that I wasn’t a leader.
-Want to know my response?
-“Hey, I AM a leader — I’m just not your
+ONE OF THE FIRST things you learn about leadership is that there are a lot of ways to be a leader.
+Years ago, I had a boss who tried to tell me that I wasn’t a leader.
+My response?
+“Hey, I AM a leader — I’m just not your kind of leader.”
+This was my

 Continue reading